-The International Federation of Red Cross and Red Crescent Societies

-(IFRC) is the world's largest humanitarian network, with 192 National Red Cross and Red Crescent Societies and around 14 million volunteers.
+The International Federation of Red Cross and Red Crescent Societies (IFRC) is the world's largest humanitarian network, with 192 National Red Cross and Red Crescent Societies and around 14 million volunteers.
 Our volunteers are present in communities before, during and after a crisis or disaster.
 We work in the most hard to reach and complex settings in the world, saving lives and promoting human dignity.
-We support communities to become stronger and more resilient places where people can live safe and healthy lives, and have opportunities to thrive.

-© International Federation of Red Cross and Red Crescent Societies, Geneva, 2021
+© International Federation of Red Cross and Red Crescent Societies, Geneva, 2022